sjjgh/vibrant-rag/README.md

         sections.jsonl;
         kb.jsonl          (optional combined corpus if you created one)

-C. Ingest into LightRAG for retrieval
+C. Ingest into LightRAG for retrieval (Using a Local LLM from ollama)
    - Run:
         python ingest_lightrag.py
    - What it does: